Brooklinellcstorecom/teamcity-documentation/topics/configuring-notifications.md

 ## Configuring Build-level Notifications

 To set up notifications on a build configuration level, you need to add the [Notifications](notifications.md) build feature to this build configuration.
-This feature has two types available:
+This feature has two types:

 * [Email Notifier](notifications.md#Email+Notifier) sends emails per events in this build configuration.
 Similarly to the [user-level email notifications](#Email+Notifications), it uses the SMTP server settings configured in __Administration | Email Notifier__.
 {product="tc"}